LOOSE-LIPS/loose-lips-2.0/src/routes/blog/nanas-sunday-jams-dua-saleh-sugar-mama/index.md

   - imported/nanas-sunday-jams-dua-saleh-sugar-mama/image1193.jpeg
 description: >-
   Yes, Yes Sunday Jammers.
 Hope life is good.
 Hope the reset is happening at a safe and reasonable pace.
 This week I have been on a rewind.
-In fact, I&rsquo;ve been on a rerererererewind &ndash; inspired by a brief chat I had earlier on in the week with Will Soer, Editor and Patron here at [...]Read More...
+In fact, I’ve been on a rerererererewind – inspired by a brief chat I had earlier on in the week with Will Soer, Editor and Patron here at [...]Read More...
 published: true
 tags: feature
 featured: false